Saavedroo/DF-5e-Dungeon-Converter/README.md

 4. Generate your dungeon via https://donjon.bin.sh/5e/dungeon/.
 It can be any size, any options.
 But due to the need to resize-the image, shapes that are not squares may look weird in the final result.
 (Also corridor width will not always be consistent).

-5. When downloading the map, choose PRINT SCALE
+5. Do not generate the dungeon.
+Instead download the preview on the right.
+Give it the name you want.

-6. Put the new image in the scripts folder
+6. Put the new image in the scripts folder.

 7. From a terminal or powershell, navigate to the newly created folder containing the .py files.

 8. Execute the following command: "python DF-dungeon-macro.py"

 9. Follow the instructions
+    9.a If your map is squared, you will be prompted for the side length 9.b If your map is rectangular, you must choose a side to change its length.
+The other side will be modified to kep the ratio.
+    9.c I noticed that modifying a setting (the structure to use for morphological operations) could lead to corridor junctions being slightly curved.
+This is an option if you want some fancier corridors.

 10. If all worked, you will now have a .mak file in the folder.
 Move it to "Dwarf Fortress\prefs\macros".
 Steam players can find the game in "X:\Steam\steamapps\common\'